muratkeremozcan/cctdd/ch10-HeroDetail/HeroDetail.md

 # HeroDetail

+We are done with the simpler, child components.
+From now on we will be focusing on higher level components that use the child components and consider application state.

  In the Angular version of the app, we see a component slightly more involved than the others so far.
 When a component is looking complicated, it is easier to make sense out of it starting at the top level, and moving down layer by layer.

 * header
   * `p` with the hero name.